0 Comment

 3. Dilution of Culture

-If the program does not promote the core values of the organization, it might lead to a dilution of the organization’s culture.
+If the program does not promote the organization’s core values, it might dilute its culture.

 For example, if an organization wants to promote a culture of collaboration but only recognizes individual achievements, it is likely to send out the wrong message to the employees.